 - Good head and neck control

-- Ability to reach for objects and brings it to their mouth with precision
+- The ability to reach for objects and bring them to their mouth with precision

 - Showing interest in food!